Research Overview

 • Coverage goal selection (TSE 2024)

-• Low Code Programming using traditional vs LLM support (JSS 2025)
+• Low Code Programming using traditional versus LLM support (JSS 2025)

 • Assessing the Quality of Code Generation by ChatGPT (TSE 2024)